Exploring Waste Management and Thriving Careers in the Industry

 Legislative and Regulatory Hurdles

-- Environmental Protection: Regulations related to environmental protection can ensure that waste is managed in ways that minimize harm to the environment.
+• Environmental Protection: Regulations related to environmental protection ensure that waste is managed in ways that minimize harm to the environment.
 They often set certain standards for waste disposal, storage, and transportation to prevent pollution and ecological damage.
 Example: The Resource Conservation and Recovery Act (RCRA) in the US governs the disposal of solid waste and hazardous waste.

-- Workers and Public Health: Proper waste management practices can protect the health of workers and the general public by reducing exposure to hazardous substances and preventing the spread of diseases.
+• Workers and Public Health: Proper waste management practices protect the health of workers and the general public by reducing exposure to hazardous substances and preventing the spread of diseases.
 Example: Occupational Safety and Health Administration (OSHA) standards.
 OSHA is a federal agency that is responsible for ensuring safe and healthy working conditions for employees across various industries, including waste management.

 Conducting Waste Audits for Improvement